Richardaeld/google_translate_game/README.md

 Having these two different scoped variables ensures the program switches appropriately between the different screen heights on all devices. **update(This fix was proven insufficient and made obsolete with the fix detailed below)
 + During testing on a mobile device it was discovered that switching from landscape to portrait could leave the background image shorter than the screen height.
 This bug was later found on a desktop device when switching from landscape to portrait.
-With the initial fix (detailed above) being insufficient the code was refactored into a function to be called on the local level in all of the same places as it was before.
+With the initial fix (detailed above) being insufficient the code was refactored into a function.
+This function was to be called on the local level in all of the same places as it was before.
 An additional "resize" event listener was added.
 This code would not run at the proper time so an additional piece of code was used from MDN (window.onresize = foo).
-This new code sets the screen height whenever a resize is detected.
+This new code accurately detects when a resize occurs and sets the screen to the new height.

 ## Current Bugs
 + A screen pixel width below 320px or above 4000px will quickly lose a good UX.